All photos by Fred Pessaro

 Tom Araya sounds tired.
 He's in a hotel room somewhere in Idaho today, whiling away the hours with phone interviews and daytime TV until it's time to climb back in the bus and check off the next date on his band's summer itinerary.
 To get to him, I have to call the front desk, give a fake name, then wait—hope—for the call to go through.
 My first attempt fails, but the second time I try to get in touch with one of the most famous metal musicians on the planet, the line clicks into life and a warm California drawl greets me.
 I make a mental note to text my Dad ("I just interviewed the guy from Slayer!!") then ask the legendary vocalist and bassist how his day is going.

 It's all very Almost Famous, though Araya doesn't go by Harry Houdini.
-When he checks into a hotel on tour, he uses the name of a famous Japanese martial artist who worked with the karate master that Araya trains under now—and no, I won't tell you which one.
+When he checks into a hotel on tour, he uses the name of a martial artist who has special significance to him.
 He and his entire family are black belts; they started training together six years prior, when Araya and his wife started homeschooling their kids and needed to find them a fun physical activity.
 Now, he's the only member of Slayer who could actually kill you—though when I pointed that out, he went into sensible, earnest dad mode and gave me a little lecture.

 "Well, we train because it’s for self-defense.
 You’re there to help protect, and that’s the idea behind it.
 It’s not for offensive, it’s defensive," he explains.
 "Grandmaster told us, 'You give people two chances, and then after that, the first time you tell them, 'No,' but the second time?
 Two weeks in the hospital!"